KeyboardKit/website/pages/pro/support.md

 Gold customers have the option to opt-in to a monthly call, where we can keep track of your project, discuss any problems or questions that you may have, etc.

-### KeyboardKit Discord Server
+### Discord Server

-The KeyboardKit Discord server is available to all Gold and Custom customers, and offers private, company-specific channels as well as public ones.
-[Reach out]({{site.email_url}}?subject=Discord) if you want an invite.
+The KeyboardKit Discord server is available to all Pro users, and offers private, company-specific channels to Gold and Custom license customers.

+If you purchased your license from [Gumroad]({{site.urls.gumroad}}), you'll find the Discord link on your purchase screen.
+Otherwise, [reach out]({{site.email_url}}?subject=Discord) for an invite.